 Courses Needed to Be a Registered Nurse

-A registered nurse (RN) must receive training in several of the basic areas of nursing, including courses in nursing for psychiatric patients, mothers and newborns.
+A prospective registered nurse (RN) must receive training in several of the basic areas of nursing, such as nursing for psychiatric patients, mothers and newborns.
 Courses to become an RN are found in full degree programs.

 RN courses are most often taken in associate's and bachelor's degree programs in nursing.
 While both types of programs prepare students to take the National Council Licensure Examination (NCLEX-RN) and get licensed to work as RNs, bachelor's programs can lead to additional career opportunities in teaching, research and management.
 Some bachelor's programs, especially those offered online, have RN licensure as a prerequisite for enrollment.